| 1.

 Another important

-factor is that you cannot make an offer on a home
+factor is that you should not make an offer on a home

 without also submitting a pre-approval letter.
 The

-reason for this is that no listing agent will risk
+reason for this is that few listing agents will risk

 taking their listing off of the market unless they are